Expected launch: mid-June 2023!

-To access this audio experience you downlead an app to your smartphone, go to the start of the soundscape at Colston’s plinth in Bristol city centre and Enter The Time Portal.
+To access this audio experience you will be able to downlead an app to your smartphone, go to the start of the soundscape at Colston’s plinth in Bristol city centre and Enter The Time Portal.

-You are immediately afloat on the interactive audio-ocean: fragments of facts, statements, re-created dialogues, names of captains, slave trade statistics, commentaries from the time etc etc – all taken from or with relevance to Bristol’s involvement in the Transatlantic Slave Trade – arise out of the liquid depths of the audio-sea and spiral in to you.
+You are immediately afloat on the interactive audio-ocean, the Sea of Woe: fragments of facts, statements, re-created dialogues, names of captains, slave trade statistics, commentaries from the time etc etc – all taken from or with relevance to Bristol’s involvement in the Transatlantic Slave Trade – arise out of the liquid depths of the Sea of Woe and spiral in to you.

-But it’s even more than that: floating upon the audio-sea and moored along the historic Broad Quay are 7 ‘audio ghost slave ships’.
+But it’s even more than that: floating upon the audio-sea and moored along the historic Broad Quay are 9 ‘ghost slave ships’.
 These are the ghosts of real ships which actually sailed from Bristol to the coast of West Africa and then on to the West Indies in the 17th and 18th centuries.
-Each of these slave ships represents a different aspect of the trafficking of enslaved Africans.
+Each of these audio-slave ships represents a different aspect of the trafficking of enslaved Africans.
 When you come across one , you can board it* and listen in to that particular aspect of the slave trade that ship represents.
 Then you re-embark on the audio-ocean and continue on your voyage of discovery.

-(*metaphorically – what actually happens is that you walk into ‘a soundpool’: the audio-ocean fades down and the audio content particular to that ship fades up.
-When you ‘disembark’, the sounds of that ship fade away and you are back on the audio-ocean.)
+(*metaphorically – what actually happens is that you walk into ‘a soundpool’: you hear a ‘swoosh’ sound and the audio content particular to that ship fades up.
+When you ‘disembark’, you hear the ‘swoosh’ again, the sounds of that ship fade away and you are back on the Sea of Woe.)

 THIS IS A WORK OF SOUNDART, NOT AN HISTORICAL GUIDE